TommasoGiammaria/TommasoGiammaria/README.md

 ## Short description

-Post-doc researcher in the field of neutrino physics, specialized in developping embedded systems for high precision opto-electronic characterizations.
+Post-doctoral researcher in the field of neutrino physics, specialized in developping embedded systems for high precision opto-electronic characterizations.

 ## Why this profile